rmhdev/cercanias-api/README.md

 }
 ```

-Similar url, but with transfer trains:
+Similar response, but with transfer trains:

 ```
 GET -> http://localhost:8080/timetable/50/79600/71802/2014-07-23